 1 stalk spring onion, chopped

-1 firm/soft tofu, cut into 1/2 inch cubes
+1 firm or soft tofu/bean curd, cut into 1/2 inch cubes

 2 1/2 tablespoons doenjang (fermented soybean paste)